 The packaging of the One A Day Women’s Prenatal vitamins can be confusing at first.
 This vitamin comes with another package of vitamins which are DHA supplements, which means you are getting 60 vitamins each, or 120 total.
 Some women have commented that they felt mislead by the packaging to think that there were 120 prenatal vitamins, which there are not.

-The One A Day Women’s Prenatal only needs to be taken once a day, however with the DHA being a separate pill you will need to remember to take one of each.
+The One A Day Women’s Prenatal only needs to be taken once a day, however with the DHA being a separate pill you will need to remember to take one of daily.

-The One A Day Women’s Prenatal vitamin receieved a 4.4 out of 5 star rating on Amazon.com and has 338 comments and reviews.
+The One A Day Women’s Prenatal vitamin received a 4.4 out of 5 star rating on Amazon.com and has 338 comments and reviews.

 Prenatal vitamins are essential to the health of the mother as well as the baby.
 Even the healthiest of women should be taking prenatal vitamins when trying to conceive or when pregnant, and the above list is a good place to start.